This post may contain affiliate links. You can view our affiliate disclosure here.

 - two metal cups

-The unit has dimensions of at least 10 feet x 10 feet.
-Make sure you know the dimensions of the unit you choose and that your space will be able to accommodate it.
+The unit has dimensions of 10 feet x 10 feet.
+Make sure that your space will be able to accommodate it.

-For a full description of everything that comes with the Fiberbuilt Combo Mat & Green and the options available to you, visit this page.
+For a full description of everything that comes with the Fiberbuilt 10’x10′ Double-Hitting Combo Mat and the options available to you, visit this page.

 This putting mat by Big Moss is a little bit smaller and less expensive than the Admiral model reviewed above, but it too has exceptional review ratings.